RealKaiser/tsuserverCC/README.md

     - Use with argument "new" to disallow new followers without losing current followers.
 * **time**
     - Show the current time and date according to the server's time.
-* **timer** "start/stop/continue"
-    - A stopwatch.
-Use without arguments to check current timer without stopping it.
-    - "start" will start a new timer, "stop" will stop the timer, and "continue" will start the timer where it was last stopped.
 * **serverpoll** "yay/nay"
     - View or vote on the current server poll.
 * **digitalroot** "number"